Henderson homers in debut; Orioles beat Guardians 4-0 - WHIZ News

 A year after losing 110 games, the Orioles have been ahead of schedule in their rebuild.
 Rutschman, the top pick in the 2019 draft, arrived in the majors earlier this season.
 Henderson was a second-round draft pick that same year.
 Henderson hit 11 home runs in 65 games at Triple-A Norfolk.

-“It’s fun to see these guys graduate to the big leagues, and what a great experience for them to be playing in their first year in these kinds of environments,” Orioles manager Brandon Hyde said.
+“It’s fun to see these guys graduate to the big leagues, and what a great experience for them to be playing in their first year in these kinds of environments,” Hyde said.

 Rutschman made his major league debut on May 21.